Skip to Content

 5 / 5 4 / 5 4 / 5 4 / 5

-The tongue-twister of a name (shla-shloo-we oom-fer-lo-zi) is well worth mastering, because, despite its small size, this a good park for Big Five wildlife-watching, with the highest concentration of white rhinos anywhere, thanks for a conservation programme spanning decades.
+The tongue-twister of a name (shla-shloo-we oom-fer-lo-zi) is well worth mastering, because, despite its small size, this a good park for Big Five wildlife-watching, with the highest concentration of white rhinos anywhere, thanks to a conservation programme spanning decades.
 Of all the places I’ve visited in southern Africa, this is the place where I’ve had the best views of rhinos – closer, and for longer.
 You may also see wild dogs here.

-Rhino rapture
+Rhino Rapture

 3 / 5 3 /5